st-lu/StackOverflowLite/README.md

 3. Each filtering class builds its own logic of the `ApplyFilter` method.
 For example, the class `ScoreStrategy` sorts questions based on their scores, either ascending or descending.
 4. In the Controller, when the requests are received, multiple filtering strategies can be applied at once by instantiating the filtering class that the user requests.

+The strategies implemented in the project are stored here: https://github.com/st-lu/StackOverflowLite/tree/main/StackOverflowLiteSolution/Strategies

 ---

 ## Background Task Design Pattern